-In this subsection we present the results on existence of HAR processes started at a finite time with suitable initial condition.
-We are only interested in processes that do not blow up to infinity in finite time: we need them to be non exploding, which means that the process is bounded on compact sets.
+In this subsection, we present results on the existence of HAR processes started at a finite time with suitable initial condition.
+We are only interested in processes that do not blow up to infinity in finite time: we need them to be non-explosive, which means that the process is bounded on compact sets.
 This is explained by the following definition.